 For Quakers, the new economy makes possible 'a way of living that will free us from the bondage of material things and mere conventions, that will raise no barrier between man and man, and will put no excessive burden of labour upon any by reason of our superfluous demands.'

 A sustainable and prosperous economy is essential for everybody.
-Here are a few actions your Quaker community can take to sustain fairer economic systems.
+On our climate justice and building the new economy pages we talk about actions everyone can take as individuals or in groups.
+Here we outline a few actions your Quaker community can take together to sustain fairer economic systems.

 Divest from fossil fuels